Huggins – Male – 2.5 years old – GRRALL #0548

 GRRALL serves the Dallas-Fort Worth/North Texas area.
-We do not adopt outside this region and cannot ship dogs.
-If you are out of our area please contact your local Golden Retriever Rescue, local independent adoption groups, shelters, humane society, or other group to find your perfect forever friend
+We do not adopt out of this region and cannot ship dogs.
+If you are out of our area please contact your local Golden Retriever Rescue, local independent adoption groups, shelters, humane society, or other group to find your perfect forever friend.

 Your message has been sent to Golden Retriever Rescue Alliance.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.